ForJournalism/fj-mapping/README.md

     * The world is not flat
     * What is a projection?
     * Common projections and when to use them
+* Quick intro of QGIS to open data files.
 * Formats
     * CSV
     * SHP